iotaledger/iota.go/README.md

 This is beta software, so there may be performance and stability issues.
 Please report any issues in our [issue tracker](https://github.com/iotaledger/iota.go/issues/new).

+Visit the [docs site](https://docs.iota.org/docs/iota-go/0.1/introduction/overview) for an introduction to the library.

 |Table of contents|
 |:----|
 | [Prerequisites](#prerequisites)